pdebelak/peterdebelak.com/_posts/2022-01-29-repeatable-python-builds-with-pip.md

-The one thing this approach doesn't give you is the full safety of dependency hashing (although you can do that with the [`pip hash` command](pip install -r requirements.txt -c constraints.txt), I don't because it's too much of a hassle), but I think this gives you most of the benefits of using `pipenv` or `poetry` with a lot less friction.
+The one thing this approach doesn't give you is the full safety of dependency hashing (although you can do that with the [`pip hash` command](https://pip.pypa.io/en/stable/cli/pip_hash/), I don't because it's too much of a hassle), but I think this gives you most of the benefits of using `pipenv` or `poetry` with a lot less friction.

 If you're currently not doing repeatable builds or pinning everything in your `requirements.txt` file, I hope this will make your life